mroth/benchwarmer/README.md

 ## Work in Progress
 Please note this library is a work in progress, and the API will likely change.
 In particular, I'm looking for feedback from the Elixir community as to what would be useful before declaring a version `0.0.1` and uploading on Hex.

+Therefore, please give it a try and send me your feedback (or pull requests!)